pyeventsourcing/eventsourcing/README.md

 of the `Created` event class will have a `name` attribute value.
 And instances of the `SomethingHappened` event class will have a `what` attribute value.

-This example can be adjusted and extended for any event-sourced domain model.

 When the `World` aggregate class is called, an instance of the `Created` event class is constructed.
 This event object instance